sparticle999/SpaceCompany/README.md

 v0.4.0 The Hot and Cold Update
 - Added Achievements for T4 Machines
 - Supercooling with Ice
+- Added T2 Machines for Plasma and Meteorite

 - Plasmatic Pit: Plasma
 - Forest Fryer: Charcoal